ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 print(list1)  # prints [1, 2, 3, 4, 5, 6, 7]
 ```

 In general, `append` is faster than `extend` because it does not have to create a new list and copy over all the elements of the iterable.
-However, `extend` is more convenient to use if you have an iterable that you want to add to the list, because you don't have to use a loop to add the elements one at a time.
+However, `extend` is more convenient to use if you have an iterable that you want to add to the list because you don't have to use a loop to add the elements one at a time.

 ## 62- How to implement bubble sort in Python?